 In situations where one or more of the above referenced individuals is made aware of an example or circumstance in which there is reasonable suspicion to believe that the city's internal/external computerized communication and data information systems are being used in violation of city policy, such information shall be evaluated by Director of Human Resources, in consultation with the City Attorney and the Director of Information Services and Technology.
 If the Director of Human Resources is suspected of violating the city's information technology policy, then the City Attorney shall evaluate the circumstances with consultation from the Director of Information Technology.
-If the City Attorney is suspected of violating the city's information technology policy, then the Director of Human Resources shall evaluate the Director of Human Resources shall evaluate the circumstances with consultation from the Director of Information Technology.
-If the Director of Human Resources shall evaluate the Director of Information Technology.
-If the Director of Information Technology is suspected of violating the city's information technology policy then the Director of Human Resources shall evaluate the Director of Information Technology.
-If the Director of Information Technology policy then the Director of Human Resources with consultation from the Director of Information Technology policy then the Director of Information Technology policy then the Director of Human Resources shall evaluate the circumstances with consultation from the City Attorney.
+If the City Attorney is suspected of violating the city's information technology policy, then the Director of Human Resources shall evaluate the circumstances with consultation from the Director of Information Technology.
+If the Director of Human Resources shall evaluate the circumstances with consultation from the City's information technology policy then the Director of Human Resources shall evaluate the circumstances with consultation from the City Attorney.
 In any cases where such persons believe that reasonable suspicion of a policy violation exists, a targeted investigation may be authorized.